Home Theatre The Ballet Icons Gala Tickets

 World class dancers from the best companies in a yearly one-night-only gala performance!

-The Gala, which continues to be one of the world’s most impressive dance events, will be accompanied by the English National Ballet Philharmonic Orchestra.
+The star-studded programme will include a captivating selection of classical and contemporary masterpieces with some of the world’s premieres and will be accompanied by the English National Ballet Philharmonic Orchestra.

 Venue information